gcpoints.awk - Great Circle route points.

-This is an Awk script to calculate various great circle navigation distances and courses.
+This Awk program calculates various great circle navigation distances and courses.

 #!/usr/bin/awk -f